Teuton-Roy/JobApplication/README.md

     into the image for this application to be dockerize that is based on all the dependencies present in pom.xml file. that's the benifit of using springboot with docker.

+## ``` How does process work? ```
+    Spring Boot internally uses [Cloud Native Buildpacks] to create a docker image without the need of a dockerfile.
+### Cloud Native Buildpacks:
+    specification created by cloud nating computing foundation(CNCF) which is design to container from the Source code without a need of dockerfile.